Alexamder/rpitelecine/docs/mechanics.md

 Parts were designed in [Freecad](http://freecadweb.org/), and STL files were sent to the 3d printing service.
-Freecad allows designs to be made based on cross-sectional drawings, and results have been very goof.
+Freecad allows designs to be made based on cross-sectional drawings, and results have been very good.

 * Film Gate
 * Pi camera mount